 Kazakhstan’s second-ranked tennis player Alexander Shevchenko (World No. 104) was eliminated in the quarterfinal against France’s Ugo Humbert (36) at the ATP-250 Adelaide International 2026 tournament with 0-6, 3-6.

 The match in Adelaide began poorly for Shevchenko.
-Humbert won nine consecutive games.
-The Kazakhstani struggled on court.
-After losing the first set 0-6 and falling behind 0-3 in the second, Shevchenko managed to hold his service.
+Humbert won nine consecutive games and the Kazakhstani struggled throughout.
+After losing the first set 0-6 and falling behind 0-3 in the second, Shevchenko managed to hold serve.
 However, he then lost his opponent’s service in the following game, making it 1-4.

 As a result, Humbert’s lone break in the second set proved sufficient for victory, 6–0, 6–3.
 The match lasted just 57 minutes.
 Humbert won 58 points, while Shevchenko claimed 27.
 The Frenchman’s semifinal opponent is Spain’s Alejandro Davidovich Fokina (15), seeded first.